obvonage/deved-platform/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Finalize the Business Logic

-The piece of code below is responsible to call the previously created helper functions.
+The piece of code below is responsible for calling the previously created helper functions.
 If the slot is available, the user will have their slot added to the database and have the SMS sent back to them.
 Otherwise, they will be requested to choose a different time slot.

 ```javascript
 let available = await checkIfAvailable(slot);